bvgoncharov/enterprise_warp/docs/paramfile.rst

 - **sampler**: choose ptmcmcsampler or any of the samplers compatible with Bilby

 Parameter file also automatically recognizes:
 - Priors.
-Default parameters of prior distributions are set in "code:`ModelParams` class or its child class where you specify your custom noise models.
+Default parameters of prior distributions are set in :code:`ModelParams` class or its child class where you specify your custom noise models.
 - Sampler keyword arguments.
 I.e., dlogz.
 They should only be specified after the sampler.